Frequently Asked Questions

 - I’ve seen online retailers offering discounts on Opal top ups – is it safe to top up my Opal card in this way?

 The only online location where you can top up your Opal card is opal.com.au If you see any online offers regarding discounted Opal top ups be aware that they are not authorised and therefore the card may not work and the top up may not be legitimate.
 You can report such activity to us online or by calling 13 67 25 (13 OPAL).

 - What is the policy as an Opal card user for travelling with a bike?

 Passengers travelling with a bicycle on trains and ferries only need a valid Opal card for themselves.

 Please note that bicycles cannot be taken on buses.

 - What about travelling to Sydney Airport (Domestic or International Airport) train stations?

-When tapping on or off at Domestic or International Airport stations, a station access fee of $13.00 for Adults and $11.60 for Gold Senior/Pensioners and Child/Youth is deducted from your Opal card balance, in addition to the relevant Opal train fare.
-This is the same fee that currently applies to paper tickets for travel to these privately owned stations.
+When tapping on or off at Domestic or International Airport stations, a station access fee of $13.80 for Adults and $12.40 for Gold Senior/Pensioners and Child/Youth is deducted from your Opal card balance, in addition to the relevant Opal train fare.

 The Opal 60 minute transfer doesn't apply at Sydney Airport Stations.
 If you tap off at the airport and tap on again within one hour, you'll be charged for two journeys, including two Station Access Fees.
 This gives you two paid journeys towards your Weekly Travel Reward